avine/formation-angular-base/doc/workbook/public/09_pipes.md

 - Once your finished, use your pipe to sort the products in the `App` component template

 Finally, let's add a selector to choose between `price` and `stock` sorting.
-You'll find a component ready for use here: `Exercises/resources/select-product-key`.
+You'll find a component ready for use here: `lab/resources/select-product-key`.

-- Copy/paste the component `Exercises/resources/select-product-key` into your app at `src/app/select-product-key`
+- Copy/paste the `lab/resources/select-product-key` directory into your app at `src/app/select-product-key`